 Since 2015 he has been Coordinator of Professional Development Workshops and Seminars, of which CONNECT is a core component.
 He was integral to successive redesigns of the program that consolidated it as an experience and made connections to multiple campus programs.

-As Instructor in Drama and Dramatic Literature at New York University, he has taught Realism and Naturalism, Theory of Drama, Shakespeare on Film, about which he was interviewed on the podcast The State of Shakespeare: listen.
-He taught on Drama and the News at The New School’s Eugene Lang College.
-Previously, he was Visiting Assistant Professor of Drama at Vassar College, Preceptor in Expository Writing at New York University, and Assistant Director of the Center for Writing and Speaking and Team Teacher in the Program for Language Skills at the Cooper Union.
+An Instructor in Drama and Dramatic Literature at New York University, he teaches Realism and Naturalism, Theory of Drama, Shakespeare on Film, and periodic special topics.
+He taught at The New School’s Eugene Lang College and was Visiting Assistant Professor of Drama at Vassar College, Preceptor in Expository Writing at NYU, and Assistant Director of the Center for Writing and Speaking and Team Teacher in Language Skills at the Cooper Union.

-Osburn’s scholarship on the role of theater and performance in law, journalism, communication, and engineering education has been published in Theatre Journal, American Journalism, International Journal for the Semiotics of Law, and, in co-authorship, The Journal of Business Strategy.
-He has been a book reviewer for Modern Drama (45:2, 46:1) and Theatre Journal (54.4, 56.1).
-His doctoral dissertation at NYU dealt with the news as a form of “continual drama.”
+Osburn’s scholarship on theater and performance in law, journalism, and engineering education has appeared in Theatre Journal, American Journalism, International Journal for the Semiotics of Law, and The Journal of Business Strategy.
+He has reviewed books for Modern Drama (45:2, 46:1) and Theatre Journal (54.4, 56.1) and been interviewed on The State of Shakespeare: listen.
+His doctoral dissertation at NYU presented a theory of the news as “continual drama.”